Rebates : Instant Point Back

 Hypothesis

-If we know the purchase made, the store where it was made, and the amount spent, we can predict the estimated reward before the merchant sends a confirmation.
+If we know when a purchase was made at a store and the amount spent, we can predict the estimated reward and send a notification on the spot.

 Phase 1

-I worked with our BI team to set up a flag if any of our scripts failed or reported a value that was different from the Point Reward officially granted by the merchant later in the process.
+I also worked with our Business Indulgence (data) team to set up a flag if any of our scripts failed or reported a value that was different from the Point Reward officially granted by the merchant later in the process.

 Phase 2